MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 1. Review the virtual networks you created in the previous task.

-    >**Note**: The template you used for deployment of the three virtual networks ensures that the IP address ranges of the three virtual networks do not overlap.
+    >**Note**: The template you used for the deployment of the three virtual networks ensures that the IP address ranges of the three virtual networks do not overlap.

 1. In the list of virtual networks, select **az104-06-vnet2**.